pricardo03/azure-docs.es-es/articles/application-insights/app-insights-proactive-performance-diagnostics.md

   * Ejecutamos el análisis diariamente en la telemetría del día anterior (día completo en la zona horaria UTC).
 * *¿Sustituye esto a las [alertas de métricas](app-insights-alerts.md)?*
-  * Nº  No nos comprometemos a detectar cada comportamiento que el usuario podría anómalo.
+  * No.  No nos comprometemos a detectar cada comportamiento que el usuario podría anómalo.

 * *Si no tomo ninguna medida como respuesta a una notificación, ¿recibiré un aviso?*